ndierckx/NOVOPlasty/README.md

 <strong>1\.
 Find a suitable seed</strong>

 &nbsp;&nbsp;&nbsp;There are different types of seed possible:</br>
-&nbsp;&nbsp;&nbsp;- A single read from the dataset that originates from the targeted plastid.</br>
+&nbsp;&nbsp;&nbsp;- A single read from the dataset that originates from the organelle plastid.</br>
-&nbsp;&nbsp;&nbsp;- A plastid sequence derived from the same or a close related species.</br>
+&nbsp;&nbsp;&nbsp;- A organelle sequence derived from the same or a related species.</br>
-&nbsp;&nbsp;&nbsp;- A complete plastid sequence of a more distant species (recommended when there is no close related sequence &nbsp;&nbsp;&nbsp;&nbsp;available)
+&nbsp;&nbsp;&nbsp;- A complete organelle sequence of a more distant species (recommended when there is no close related &nbsp;&nbsp;&nbsp;&nbsp;sequence available)

 &nbsp;&nbsp;&nbsp;The format should be like a standard fasta file (first line: >Id_sequence)

+&nbsp;&nbsp;&nbsp;Be cautious for seed sequences that are similar in both mitochondrial and chloroplast genomes.</br>
+&nbsp;&nbsp;&nbsp;We observed good results with RUBP sequences as seeds for chloroplast assembly

 <strong>2\.
 Create configuration file</strong>